 Tennessee man killed ex-boss with hatchet, was arrested near White House in April, police say

-Authorities in Tennessee are searching for a man who hacked his former boss to death with a hatchet and another sharp object while he was leading a workout routine at as Nashville-area fitness center.
+Authorities in Tennessee are searching for a man who allegedly hacked his former boss to death with a hatchet and another sharp object while he was leading a workout routine at as Nashville-area fitness center.

-Metro Nashville Police said Domenic Micheli, 36, was seen pacing back and forth in a parking garage beneath The Balance Training center at a shopping center in the Belle Meade community before going inside and attacking 46-year-old Joel Paavola around 7 a.m.
+Metro Nashville Police said Domenic Micheli, 36, was seen on surveillance video pacing back and forth in a parking garage beneath The Balance Training center at a shopping center in the Belle Meade community before going inside and attacking 46-year-old Joel Paavola around 7 a.m.
+Monday.

 "Micheli brutally, savagely attacked Paavola at the front of the business," Metro Nashville Police Department spokesman Don Aaron told reporters.

-Micheli struck his former boss several times with the hatchet and another weapon, a possible second hatchet or large knife, before fleeing the shopping center in a older model small silver Toyota Prius or Yaris, according to police.
+Micheli struck his former boss several times with the hatchet and another weapon, a possible second hatchet or large knife, before fleeing the shopping center in an older model small silver Toyota Prius or Yaris, according to police.

-"It's just a senseless, violent, brutal attack this morning on Mr. Paavola as he was there in the business," Aaron said.
+"It's just a senseless, violent, brutal attack this morning on Mr. Paavola as he was there in the business," Aaron said Monday.

-Officials said that Micheli was arrested on April 27, 2018 for driving his car to a checkpoint near the White House and refusing orders to move.
+Officials said Micheli was arrested on April 27, 2018 for driving his car to a checkpoint near the White House and refusing orders to move.
 The judge subsequently ordered a mental evaluation and treatment when there was questions about whether Micheli was mentally fit to stand trial, FOX17 reported.

 The 36-year-old is also known to have been in Oregon in August 2017, police said.